ess-dg/geant4_powtex/README.md

 	100*module# + segment# = linear combination of the module and segment number. segment# takes values from 1 to 8.

-	wire# = wire number, it takes values from 1 to 16.
+	wire# = wire number.
+It takes values from 1 to 16.

-	strip# = strip number, it takes values from 1 to 96 (1/2 of the total number of strips).
+	strip# = strip number.
+It takes values from 1 to 96 (1/2 of the total number of strips).

-	counter# = counter number, it takes values from 1 to 4 corresponding to the 4 groups of voxels as describe above.
+	counter# = counter number.
+It takes values from 1 to 4 corresponding to the 4 groups of voxels as describe above.

-	x-voxel, y-voxel, z-voxel = coordinates of the voxel centers with respect to the sample position,which is located at (0,0,0).
+	x-voxel, y-voxel, z-voxel = coordinates of the voxel centers with respect to the sample position, which is located at (0,0,0).

 2 - PHYSICS LIST